tfgg/yournextmep/_candidates/eu2014/ukip/tony-mcintyre.md

 person: tony-mcintyre
 region: south-west
 party: ukip
-title: South West - UKIP - Tony McIntyre
+title: Tony McIntyre is running for MEP in South West for UKIP
 incumbent: false
 ---